1henrypage/dds25-14/README.md

 ***Requirements:*** You need to have docker and docker-compose installed on your machine.

 K8s is also possible, but we do not require it as part of your submission.

+## Outdated Information (I think)

+> They said we are only allowed to use python and k8s was unnecessary in the lecture.

+**You are free to use any web framework in any language and any database you like for this project.**

 #### minikube (local k8s cluster)